OPS-E2E-PPE/VBA-Docs/api/Office.Permission.PermissionFromPolicy.md

  Dim strIRMInfo As String
  Set irmPermission = ActiveWorkbook.Permission
  If irmPermission.Enabled Then
- strIRMInfo = "Permissions are restricted on this document." &amp; vbCrLf If irmPermission.PermissionFromPolicy Then strIRMInfo = strIRMInfo &amp; " Permissions applied from policy:" &amp; vbCrLf &amp; _ " Policy name: " &amp; irmPermission.PolicyName &amp; vbCrLf &amp; _ " Policy description: " &amp; irmPermission.PolicyDescription Else strIRMInfo = strIRMInfo &amp; " Default permissions applied." &amp; vbCrLf &amp; _ " Default policy name: " &amp; irmPermission.PolicyName &amp; vbCrLf &amp; _ " Default policy description: " &amp; irmPermission.PolicyDescription
+ strIRMInfo = "Permissions are restricted on this document." & vbCrLf If irmPermission.PermissionFromPolicy Then strIRMInfo = strIRMInfo & " Permissions applied from policy:" & vbCrLf & _
+ " Policy name: " & irmPermission.PolicyName & vbCrLf & _
+ " Policy description: " & irmPermission.PolicyDescription
+ Else
+ strIRMInfo = strIRMInfo & " Default permissions applied." & vbCrLf & _
+ " Default policy name: " & irmPermission.PolicyName & vbCrLf & _
+ " Default policy description: " & irmPermission.PolicyDescription
  End If
  Else
  strIRMInfo = "Permission are NOT restricted on this document."